-Some of the best places I visited last year.
+Here are some of the best places I visited the last couple of years.

-Another year has gone away, quicker than I ever imagined.
-I don’t know about you but me personally don’t like looking back.
-I always say that the lessons I’ve learned from the past I got them with me, they’re part of me.
+Another year has passed, quicker than I ever imagined.
+I don’t know about you but I personally don’t like looking back.
+I always say that the lessons I’ve learned in the past I got them with me, they’re part of me.
 Therefore, I don’t have to look back.
-Only this time I’ll must stop and share with you some amazing places I have seen in 2017.
-So, that you might decide to give them a go in 2018.
+Only this is different, this time I’ll stop and share with you some amazing places I have seen in 2017/18.
+So maybe you’ll decide to give them a go in 2019.

 Some of them are easy to visit.
-Other ones require a moment of deep will for adventure and escape.
-And of course to organize things that you need…
+Other ones require a bit of a feel for adventure and the want to escape the ordinary…

 Highlands of Scotland

-I’m afraid on top of the list is Scotland.
-This wild land still not totally discovered by me, remains the gemstone of the kingdom.
+Without a doubt, Scotland is at the top of the list.
+This wild land, still not entirely discovered by me, remains the gem of the United Kingdom.

 The summer just gone, we’ve been camping in the small village of Contin.
-This is very close to both Inverness and Ulapool.
-From this point, anywhere you heading to in the Highlands of Scotland it’s pure beauty and a great variety of landscapes.
-We so much loved this little place as you didn’t need to walk far to be amazed.
+This is very close to both Inverness and Ullapool.
+From this point, anywhere you head to in the Highlands of Scotland it’s pure beauty and a great variety of landscapes.
+We so loved this little place as you didn’t need to walk far to be amazed.
 As part of the village are Tor Achilty Forest and Rogie Falls.

-The Rogie falls are well seen from a dramatic suspension bridge and during August and September there’s an excellent chance of seeing wild salmon leaping upstream.
-We have seen it!!! yeay
+The Rogie falls are well seen from an impressive suspension bridge and during August and September, there’s an excellent chance of seeing wild salmon leaping upstream.
+We are lucky to have seen it!
+Yay!

-By the way the surrounding rivers (Blackwater & Conon) are filled with trout and salmon.
-So, make sure you sneak in your fishing rods (of course without the wife knowing :)…she might decide that space you’re “wasting” it’s perfect for some more spare clothes for kids).
+By the way, the surrounding rivers (Blackwater & Conon) are filled with trout and salmon.
+So, make sure you sneak in your fishing rods (of course without the wife knowing haha!…she might decide that space you’re “wasting” is perfect for some more spare clothes for the kids instead.

-I love Scotland for the beautiful beaches and they are so many that you have all the chances of being the only person on the beach for the entire day.
-We even start giving names to these and pretending they’re our family hiding places.
-Because this is what they are, places where you are wrapped in a bubble of beautiful creation.
-Sometimes you see boats passing by and that’s the moment when you wake up and realize you’re not the only one on the planet.
+I love Scotland for its beautiful beaches, and there are so many that you have the chance of being the only person on the beach for the entire day.
+We even started giving them names and pretended they’re our family hiding place.
+Because that is what they are, places where you are wrapped in a bubble of beautiful creation.
+Sometimes you see boats passing by and that’s one of those moments when you realize you’re not the only humans around.

-I cherish Scotland because its small villages, where the community is extremely friendly and open to show you the surroundings and their values.
-Because you get to buy delicious homemade berries jam from almost any house.
+I cherish Scotland because of its small villages, where the community is extremely friendly and open to show you the surroundings and their values.
+Because you get to buy delicious homemade berry jam from almost any household nearby.

-I treasure Scotland for the over 31,000 lochs (lakes) to choose from and to make one of them the closest to your heart.
-For us Loch Ness is one of the favorite, not necessary for the beauty but for the mistery that’s floating in the air…or on the water?!!
+Not to mention there are over 31,000 lochs (lakes) to choose from and to make one of them the closest to your heart.
+For us, Loch Ness is one of our favourites, not for its beauty alone but for the mystery that’s floating in the air…or on the water?!

-I’m in love with Scotland for its wildlife, when you chose the right spot you get to watch dolphins dancing, seals waving at you, whales and puffins.
-Some of the best places we have tried to spot this sweet animals are:
+I’m in love with Scotland for its wildlife.
+When you choose the right spot, you get to watch dolphins dance, seals waving at you, whales and puffins.
+Some of the best places we have tried to spot these sweet animals are:

 - Chanonry Point, in Cromarty ( The dolphins are often visible off Chanonry point, particularly on an incoming tide when they play and fish in the strong currents).
-Of course we didn’t know they’re coming with the tide, so we waited a very long time.
-If you want a entire day at the beach it doesn’t matter but when you’re with a bunch of noisy dwarfs asking every second where the dolphins are…you might want to go there just on time.
+Of course, we didn’t know they’re coming with the tide, so we waited a very long time.
+If you want an entire day at the beach it doesn’t matter but when you’re with a bunch of noisy little humans asking every second where the dolphins are…you might want to go there just on time.

-- John O’Groats, where you can spot Atlantic Puffins during their breeding season which runs from late-Spring to early Summer, generally May to July.
-Also here at all times of the year you can watch the grey seals.
-Then not to forget about Orcas (killer whales), which are regularly seen off the coast.
+- John O’Groats, where you can spot Atlantic Puffins during their breeding season which runs from late spring to early summer, generally May to July.
+Also, you can watch the grey seals all year round.
+I wouldn`t want to miss the Orcas (killer whales), which are regularly seen off the coast.

-- Isle of Skye is another great destination for wildlife watchers.
+- The Isle of Skye is another great destination for wildlife watchers.

 - Ullapool, I was so surprised to see how close the seals get to the beach here.
 They seem to be so used with the people and you don’t have to wait long until you notice their heads popping-out the water like skittles.